gordianknotC/nxp_note/aqueduct/codec.md

   }
 }
 ```
-Codecs must be added in your  `ApplicationChannel.prepare`  method.
-The codec must implement  `Codec`  from  `dart:convert`.
+> ⚡ Codecs must be added in your  `ApplicationChannel.prepare`  method. **The codec must implement  `Codec`  from  `dart:convert`**.
 In the above example, when a response's content type is  `text/html`, the  `HTMLCodec`  will encode the body object.
 This codec takes precedence over  `text/*`  because it is more specific.

 When selecting a codec for a response body, the  `ContentType.charset`  doesn't impact which codec is selected.
 If a response's content-type has a charset, then a charset encoder like  `UTF8`  will be applied as a last encoding step.
 For example, a response with content-type  `application/json; charset=utf-8`  will encode the body object as a JSON string, which is then encoded as a list of UTF8 bytes.
 It is required that a response body's eventually encoded type is a list of bytes, so it follows that a codec that produces a string must have a charset.